-4. Any qualifying exigency arising out of the fact that the spouse, or a son, daughter, parent or next of kin of the employee is on active duty (or has been notified of an impending call or order to active duty) in the Armed Forces in support of a contingency operation.
+- Any qualifying exigency arising out of the fact that the spouse, or a son, daughter, parent or next of kin of the employee is on (or has been notified of an impending call to) “covered active duty” in the Armed Forces.

-In all cases except the service member provision, the leave may not exceed a total of 12 weeks over a rolling 12-month period measured backward from the current date that leave is requested and must be properly documented.
-The Service Member Family Leave provision may not exceed 26 weeks over a rolling 12-month period begins on the first day an eligible employee takes military caregiver leave and ending 12 months after that date.
+In all cases except the military caregiver leave provision, the leave may not exceed a total of 12 weeks over a rolling 12-month period measured backward from the current date that leave is requested and must be properly documented.
+The military caregiver leave provision may not exceed 26 weeks over a rolling 12-month period begins on the first day an eligible employee takes military caregiver leave and ending 12 months after that date.

 B. Types of FMLA Leave